p10tyr/thepihut3dxmastree-examples/README.md

 Please make sure to follow the setup instruction as on The Pi Hut site.

+If you are having diffculties please look at the FAQ in the Wiki link

+You can also run a full LED diagnostic program by running ```python diagnostics.py```

 # Pulling the code

 Make sure you have git installed.